OlivierLeBozec/viewts/README.md

 # viewts - Display timestamps and related feature

-viewts is a tool that enables you to analyse pts, pcr and dts in a ts MPEG2 stream.
+viewts is a tool to analyse pts, pcr and dts in a ts MPEG2 stream.

 Qt and QChart are needed for this project.

-Github action is configure to test and compile this project.
-Check file workflows/main.yml to see how to compile.

 Already compiled binaries (for windows and linux) are available in <https://github.com/OlivierLeBozec/tstools/releases>

-Some binary tools can be used in command line.
-They can be used for tests automatisation.

 ## Feature